elodielu/FxPrediction/text_analysis.md

-# How to make the data speak
+# Text Analysis - How to make the data speak
 ## Data Extraction from BigQuery(SQL)